 - Salt Fork State Park, Ohio’s largest state park

-- The Avon Products, Inc. distribution center, that will handle 50% of Avon's US distribution when fully operational
+- The Avon Products, Inc. distribution center handles more than 50% of Avon’s US distribution

 - Equity Meats, a supplier of frozen all-beef patties to more than 24,500 restaurants globally

 - Iams Pet Food’s Leipsic manufacturing plant for dry pet food, one of only four US plants

 - Buckeye Industrial Mining Company, the ninth largest producer of coal in Ohio

 - Martin Marietta Aggregates‘ Ohio facilities that produce stone and sand